 At this time, school tours will return in Spring 2021.

 Would you like to take your class back in time to the 18th century?
 Although designed specifically with Delaware teachers in mind, our programs are broad enough to accommodate schools from other states, home-schoolers, youth organizations and summer camps.

 By immersing our young visitors in an authentic and interactive 18th century setting, we give students the experience of “walking in the shoes” of their colonial counterparts.
 Depending upon the age of the students and the areas of focus desired, tours can be half or full day.
 For students K-2, workshops will be 30 minutes in length.
 For older students, workshops will be more complex and thus longer.
-The group rate is $7.50 per student.
+The group rate is $8.00 per student.
 All teachers and staff are free of charge.